See more photos of Cynthia Gardens on our Facebook Page

 - Landscaping will be incorporated into this design, including native plants specific to the neighborhood

-How Will This New-Build Integrate Into the Community?
+How Does This New-Build Integrate Into the Community?

 - Although this property is not located in the Historic Allentown District, the design was sensitive to the proximity and incorporated the district’s characteristics.